-- 1.1 A planning application for the construction of a full basement, with rear extension and alterations to the lower and ground floor to create four new flats, is to be submitted to the Local Planning Authority for consideration. - 1.2 The proposed construction is to be undertaken in the vicinity of trees within a conservation area.
-The implications upon the trees and the methods for tree protection and preservation during ground work, light demolition and construction are set out in this report and which includes a requisite a tree protection plan. - 1.3 I have been appointed on behalf of the site owners as a competent and qualified arboricultural consultant to provide this report and to supervise any works that may have the potential to affect the protected and retained trees. - 1.4 I have inspected the relevant trees on 24th June 2016.
+- 1.1 A planning application for and the construction of basement and lower ground floor extensions and general refurbishments is to be submitted for consideration by the Local Planning Authority. - 1.2 The proposed construction is to be undertaken in the vicinity of trees within a conservation area.
+The implications upon the trees and the methods for tree protection and preservation during ground works and construction are set out in this report and which includes a requisite a tree protection plan. - 1.3 I have been appointed on behalf of the site owners as a competent and qualified arboricultural consultant to provide this report and to supervise any works that may have the potential to affect the protected and retained trees.

+1.4 I have inspected the relevant trees on 7th February 2017.
 The details are provided accordance with the guidance set out in BS 5837:2012 'Trees in relation to design, demolition and construction- Recommendations' (the BS) and an extract from that guidance is appended herewith.